-With the exception of monthly direct debits made by regular savers, when the Administrator receives money following an application to buy Shares, or when it receives the proceeds from the Fund when Shares are sold, the Client Money Rules allow the ACD a period of one Business Day before it must treat that money as Client
+When the Administrator receives money following an application to buy Shares, or when it receives the proceeds from the Fund when Shares are sold, the Client Money Rules allow the ACD a period of one Business Day before it must treat that money as Client Money.

-Money.
 This is called the Delivery versus Payment ("DvP") exemption and it is an exception to the general requirement that money held for investors must always be held in a Client Money bank account.

-When the ACD uses the DvP exemption at certain periods of time money that you pay to it when you buy Shares, or money that the ACD is due to pay you when you sell Shares is held in the ACD's own bank account.
+When the ACD uses the DvP exemption, at certain periods of time money that you pay to it when you buy Shares, or money that the ACD is due to pay you when you sell Shares is held in the ACD's own bank account.
 During this time it does not receive the same level of protection as it would receive if it was held in a Client Money bank account.

-Any monthly direct debit payments made by regular savers will be held as Client Money from the date of collection until the settlement date for the relevant Fund.
+However, any monthly direct debit payments made by regular savers will not use the DvP exemption and instead will be held as Client Money from the date of collection until the settlement date for the relevant Fund.
 Any cheque payments made by the ACD to you will be issued from a Client Money Account.

 Any Client Money will be held in a Client Money bank account at a UK bank and /or other financial institutions.
 No interest is paid in respect of any monies held in the Client Money bank account.
-In the event that HSBC Global Asset Management (UK) Limited, HSBC Bank plc (or a third party bank with which your money is deposited) were to fail, the FCA's Client Money distribution rules contained in the FCA rules apply to your Client Money.
+In the event that HSBC Asset Management (Fund Services UK) Limited, HSBC Bank plc (or a third party bank with which your money is deposited) were to fail, the FCA's Client Money distribution rules contained in the FCA rules apply to your Client Money.
 The purpose of the Client Money distribution rules is to protect your interests with the aim of making the timely return of your money following any such failure.